 - are required to confirm ownership.

 When depositing or donating material, there are often legal matters to consider.
-It is important to get agreement on these things at the start of a deposit or donation, to avoid problems later.
+It is important to get an agreement on these things at the start of a deposit or donation, to avoid problems later.

-- For archive materials we will ask you to sign a deposit agreement covering issues such as ownership, copyright and data protection.
+- For archive materials, we will ask you to sign a deposit agreement covering issues such as ownership, copyright and data protection.

 - For library materials, which include photographs and oral history recordings, we may ask you to sign additional documentation detailing ownership and copyright conditions.

 - Oxfordshire History Centre does not accept artefacts or works of art.

 - Read guidance on how to donate or loan items to your local museum or gallery.